importstring/contact-manager-with-ascii-art/README.md

 # contact-manager-with-ascii-art
-I have no idea why I did this
+I have no idea why I did this.
+It takes images and turns them into text